stockphrase/no-silo/content/courses/writing-3/course-description.md

 ####  <i class="fas fa-microphone-alt"></i>  **Lecture 7: Bibliographic Software / Research Journal**

-- Over your career, as a student and beyond as a professional, you will encounter and make use of thousands of books and articles and assorted media.
+- Over your career as a student and a professional, you will encounter and make use of thousands of books and articles and assorted media.
 Many of these texts will be very useful to you later, if you take the time to save and organize them now.
 There is an app for that.

 - <i class="fa fa-wrench"></i> [Workshop 7]()